-13.5 Document Management System for Rapporteur Groups
+13.8 Document Management System for Rapporteur Groups

 The MS SharePoint-based Document Management System for ITU-T Rapporteur Group Meetings (RGMs) has been used extensively by the majority of ITU-T Study Groups, notably Study Groups 2, 3, 9, 11, 13, 15, 16 and TSAG.
-Feedback from Rapporteurs drives the continuous improvement of the RGM system..
+Feedback from Rapporteurs drives the continuous improvement of the RGM system.

 Current and past RGM meetings can be accessed at http://itu.int/go/itu-t/rgm